 Review Date - 2021-Jun-28

 Reviewed Item – Finance Recovery Advice (Coronavirus Economic Pandemic)

-During the Economic Pandemic, our cloth stores didn't open several month.
+During the Economic Pandemic, our bubble tea store’s business’s profit decreased 60% at this period.
 The operation and employees' expenses are the big issues to me.
-My friend, John introduced CTL Business Group to me.
-Maggie & Alison analyzed my situations and advise me how to get a government funding and add online business service.
+My friend, Susan introduced CTL Business Group to me.
+Maggie and Financial Consultant, Alison analyzed my situations and advise me how to get a government funding and add online business service.
 I feel confident in recommending CTL Business Group.